Key takeaways:

 Do you need collateral for a personal loan?

+Typically, no. Most personal loans do not require collateral because they are unsecured loans.
 Most personal loans are unsecured loans, meaning that they do not require any collateral.
 With an unsecured loan, if you stop making your payments and default on the loan, the lender can send your account to a collection agency, report the default to the credit bureaus, and take other steps to attempt to collect the debt.
 But they can’t take any of your assets.

 On the other hand, some personal lenders may request collateral before they’ll approve your loan application.
 This is known as a secured loan.
 If you have bad credit, or a limited credit history, it can cause a lender to ask for collateral.
 It is also not uncommon for lenders to request collateral with loans for particularly large balances, or if you have an abundance of unsecured debts already.